Learn! Access our knowledge bank

 11.17.
 Is the sample heated during homogenization in the BeatBox?

 During homogenization, the BeatBox operates with minimal heat induction.
-The temperature of the sample will therefore be stable at room temperature during the homogenization process.
+The temperature of the sample will therefore remain stable at room temperature during the homogenization process.

 NOTE: Phosphatase inhibitor cocktails can be added into the PreOmics’ LYSE if needed.
 For recommendations regarding protease inhibitors, please have a look at FAQ 1.4.